 Example 2: State of Minnesota.
 Hospitality.
 New Construction.

-Before contacting PACE Equity, a local developer used a member of the MEP team for an energy study.
+Before contacting PACE Equity, a local developer performed their own energy study.
 They determined that $400K of energy savings could be achieved.
 This limited the available project funding to $400K when factoring in the SIR Compliance for Minnesota.
-When the developer turned to PACE Equity for guidance, we were able to perform our own in-house energy study.
-Using our expertise in SIR Compliance and energy engineering, we identified savings potential and rule compliance that was missed.
-We were able to commit to the $4.3 million the developer needed to close the capital stack.
-To learn more about this project, download the case study.
+When the developer turned to PACE Equity for guidance, we were able to perform an in-house energy study.
+Using our expertise in SIR Compliance and energy engineering, potential savings and rule compliance were identified.
+Based on this analysis, PACE Equity committed the $4.3 million the developer needed to close the capital stack.

 Contact PACE Equity or schedule a meeting to learn more about SIR Compliance for your next project.